 but we all know who the real star is.
 LULU!

-Lisa’s dog Lucy, aka Lulu is a truly special dog and she thinks she’s human.
+Lisa’s dog Lulu, is a truly special dog and she thinks she’s human.
 Lulu is a Jack Russell Terrier and I love almost everything about her.
-Lucy without a doubt has inspired me like no other and I started to create drawings of her a few years ago.
+Lulu without a doubt has inspired me like no other and I started to create drawings of her a few years ago.

 Scott’s right.
 Lulu is a very special dog.
 She was a rescue who travelled all the way up from the US to live out her silly rock and roll life in our beloved city.
 She loves meeting people almost as much as they love meeting her.
 She’s up for anything, anytime, and loves that a series of books has been written about her.